Neo-Integrations/mule-validation-plugin/README.md

 RULE_0014        PASSED   Every API must use parent pom with groupId 75dbd05f-1b06-4cf7-b3be-b8bfbc18afc9

 RULE_0015-a      FAILED   Data transformations should be stored in external .dwl files - Payload
+                          Warning: The rule failed in the file [interface.xml] as it could not find any attribute with the name [resource]
                           Warning: The rule failed in the file [search-orders.xml] as it could not find any attribute with the name [resource]
                           Warning: The rule failed in the file [search-product.xml] as it could not find any attribute with the name [resource]